CARV-ICS-FORTH/CaDiSa/README.md

 Please select the version you want to use by using "git checkout" command to change branch after clone.
 * Branch V1.0:initial Version
-* Latest: Added cpu/ram limit per container.
+* Master: Added cpu/ram limit per container.
 Untested

 ## Purpose